gtk-rs/rustdoc-comments/gtk/vendor.md

 specifies the function to connect to the signal.
-By default, GTK+ tries to find the handler using `gmodule::Module::symbol`, but this can be changed by passing a custom ``GtkBuilderConnectFunc`` to `BuilderExt::connect_signals_full`.
+By default, GTK+ tries to find the handler using `gmodule::Module::symbol`, but this can be changed by passing a custom ``GtkBuilderConnectFunc`` to `Builder::connect_signals_full`.
 The remaining attributes, “after”, “swapped” and “object”, have the same meaning as the corresponding parameters of the `g_signal_connect_object` or `g_signal_connect_data` functions.
 A “last_modification_time”